JetBrains/kotlin/DEBUGGING.md

+---
+type: doc
+layout: reference
+title: "Debugging"
+---

 ## Debugging

-Currently Kotlin native compiler produces debug info compatible with DWARF 2 specification, so modern debugger tools could perform following operations:
+Currently the Kotlin/Native compiler produces debug info compatible with the DWARF 2 specification, so modern debugger tools can perform the following operations:
 - breakpoints
 - stepping
 - inspection of type information